 Landscape attribute Sensitivity Overview The area is already densely settled, and this indicates that this is landscape already affected by human impact and could therefore, in theory, accommodate additional built elements.
-However, the prominent undeveloped skylines, relative sense of tranquillity away from urban areas, the area's rich archaeology, and open views along the coast indicate that this landscape would be sensitive to wind turbine development.
+However, the prominent undeveloped skylines, relative sense of tranquillity away from urban areas, the area's rich archaeology, and open views along the coast mean that this landscape has an overall moderate- high sensitivity to the development of wind turbines.
 Low Low- Moderate Moderate Moderate- High High Large turbines Medium turbines Small turbines Key sensitivities The key landscape attributes that could be sensitive to any scale of wind turbine development are: The open views along the coast, particularly south towards Tenby.
 The relative sense of tranquility away from the urban areas.
 The prominent undeveloped skylines, especially as viewed from the coast.
 High historical value of industrial features and remains.
 The ecological value of the semi-natural habitats.
 The historic value of the parkland / estate around Hean Castle and Coppet Hall.
 The character and appearance of the Saundersfoot Conservation Area.
-Guidance Conservation Area.
-Locate any wind energy developments away from the most prominent rural skylines and consider the impact of tracks and ancillary buildings.
+Guidance prominen ancillary small clus edges of Utilise ex integrate developm Ensure th Locate any wind energy developments away from the most prominent rural skylines and consider the impact of tracks and ancillary buildings.
 There may be some opportunity for single or small clusters of small scale wind turbines within or on the edges of existing urban areas.
 Utilise existing woodlands and the rolling topography to integrate any infrastructure associated with any turbine development into the landscape.
-Ensure that development does not adversely affect the character and appearance of Saundersfoot's Conservation Area.
+Ensure that development does not adversely affect the character and appearance of Saundersfoot's Conservation

 Avoid the close juxtaposition of different small turbine designs and heights, aiming instead for a consistent height and design in any given area.
-Consider the open views along the coast when siting any wind turbines. • Ensure the church spire, seen above Monkstone Point, remains the prominent landmark in the view southwards from Amroth towards Tenby and turbines do not compete or conflict with this landmark.
-New development within Saundersfoot may provide opportunities for integrating renewable energy structures such as wind turbines.
-The National Park Authority should ensure that any wind turbine development located within this LCA does not sacrifice the essential integrity, coherence and character of the landscape or the special qualities of the National Park 7 .
+Consider the open views along the coast when siting any wind turbines.
+Ensure the church spire, seen above Monkstone Point, remains the prominent landmark in the view southwards from Amroth towards Tenby and turbines do not compete or conflict with this landmark.
+New development within Saundersfoot may provide opportunities for integrating renewable energy structures such as wind turbines. opportunities for integrating renewable energy structures such

-7 'Integrity' refers to how the landscape reads as a whole, whilst 'coherence' relates to how the individual components of the landscape connect together.
+9 'Integrity' refers to how the landscape reads as a whole, whilst 'coherence' relates to how the individual components of the landscape connect together.
 'Character' relates to the combination of essential landscape elements which make one landscape distinctive from another.